 Over the next 2 years our growth plans include:

 - This special free school application for Wiltshire.
 The free school would be part of our provision for ASD/SEMH pupils.
-Springfields, owing to pressing demand, has been commissioned by Wiltshire Council to operate an annex provision in the south of the county of Wiltshire and increase overall provision to 180 pupils (July 2019).
+Springfields, owing to pressing demand, has been commissioned by Wiltshire Council to operate an annex provision in the south of the county of Wiltshire for 40 pupils (Springfields South), in addition Springfields North has also increased its number to 170 on the Calne site.
+Currently 210 pupils are accessing Springfields Specialist autism provision.
 The free school would be part of the overall provision for SEND we have in the county.